includeos/documentation/Getting-started.rst

 - You should also be able to open a simple webpage on the VM, by entering the IP into a browser, inside the development machine.
 - How to get out?
 The test script starts `qemu <http://wiki.qemu.org/Main_Page>`__ with the ``--nographics``-option.
 This will by default reroute stdin and stdout to the terminal.
 To exit the virtual machine, you can go via the `Qemu monitor <https://en.wikibooks.org/wiki/QEMU/Monitor#Virtual_machine>`__.
 The command for entering the monitor is ``Ctrl+a c``, or to exit directly, ``Ctrl+a x``.

-    + *NOTE*: This keyboard shortcut may not work if you're interacting with your development environment is via a VirtualBox GUI, over putty, inside a ``screen`` etc. If you find a good solution for a certain platform (i.e. putty to VirtualBox on Windows), please let us know so we can update our wiki.
+    + *NOTE*: This keyboard shortcut may not work if you're interacting with your development environment via a VirtualBox GUI, over putty, inside a ``screen`` etc. If you find a good solution for a certain platform (i.e. putty to VirtualBox on Windows), please let us know so we can update the documentation.